lukirudaka/kwin-effects-better-blur-dx-distinguish-fix/README.md

 **Remove the *build* directory when rebuilding the effect.**

 # Usage
-This effect (by default) should not conflict with the stock blur effect because we only blur surfaces explicitly added to a whitelist.
+This effect conflicts with the default KWin blur effect (and other effects replacing it).

 1. Install the plugin.
 2. Open the *Desktop Effects* page in *System Settings*.